tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

 Now you have your customer matrix by means of dynamic column and field referencing.
 You also a nice example of PIVOT by means of dynamic column names.

-This blog probably has about 12 pages worth of explanations but I’d like to leave those to the forums so please follow the directions below if you want to discuss this method further.
+This blog probably has about 12 pages worth of explanations but I'd like to leave those to the forums so please follow the directions below if you want to discuss this method further.
 Otherwise, have fun with it!